Jason Todd: Batman

 Jason Todd reappeared in the "Battle for the Cowl" series.
 Dressed in a version of a Batman costume, Todd is also living/operating out of an abandoned Gotham subway system.
 His inner monologue reveals that he had always wanted to eventually replace Batman, and thinks it was a bad idea for Batman to become a public figure, rather than an urban legend.

 After stabbing Tim Drake in the chest with a Batarang, he and Dick Grayson battle down in the subway.
 Nightwing still wants to save Todd, but Todd refuses the offer, and instead allows himself to fall off a speeding subway into the Gotham River while stating they would see each other again soon.
 This allowed Grayson to officially take up the mantle of Batman.

 It is later revealed in Battle for the Cowl that Bruce Wayne's last words to Jason were of regret at how he had overlooked the young man's deep emotional problems.
 He thought he could do what could never be done for him and 'make him whole'.
 His message goes on to plead that Todd gets psychiatric help, a notion that the latter rejects.
-It is suggested by Dick Grayson that Todd was infuriated by Wayne's last words, a reaction that led him to become monstrous, murdering Batman in that same arc.
+It is suggested by Dick Grayson that Todd was infuriated by Wayne's last words, a reaction that led him to become a monstrous, murdering Batman in that same arc.
 Plus, it aggravated his hatred towards the Bat family, as he repeatedly attempts to kill members of it.